JM-Lab/spring-ai-local-cli-chatbot/README.md

-# Spring AI Powered Local CLI Chat Bot
+# Spring AI Powered Local CLI Chat Bot with RAG

-This example is a chatbot you use through the Command Line Interface (CLI).
-It's inspired by the [spring-ai-cli-chatbot](https://github.com/tzolov/spring-ai-cli-chatbot) project, but unlike the original, it focuses on full local execution and offers AI-driven conversations without requiring external AI services.
+This project is a fully local AI chatbot built with Spring AI and RAG (Retrieval-Augmented Generation).
+It runs in a CLI (Command Line Interface) environment, ensuring privacy and offline functionality without external dependencies.
+By default, it uses Ollama for both LLM and embedding models, but it also supports other Spring AI-compatible providers.
+The chatbot processes various document types, including PDF, DOCX, TXT, and HTML, extracting and vectorizing text for domain-specific Q&A.

 ## Demo
 ```